FUSED-Wind/fusedwind/docs/installation.rst

 .. code-block:: python

-    > import rotorse.rotor
+    > import fusedwind

 or run the unit tests for the gradient checks

 .. code-block:: bash

-   $ python src/towerse/test/test_rotor_gradients.py
+   $ python src/fusedwind/test/test_interface.py
-   $ python src/towerse/test/test_rotoraero_gradients.py
+   $ python src/fusedwind/test/test_geomerty.py

 An "OK" signifies that all the tests passed.

 .. only:: latex

-    An HTML version of this documentation that contains further details and links to the source code is available at `<http://wisdem.github.io/RotorSE>`_
+    An HTML version of this documentation that contains further details and links to the source code is available at `<http://fusedwind.org/index.html>`_